olifrost/olifrost.github.io/_posts/2019-09-27-i-cant-swim.md

 ![](/blog/panel.jpg)

-At the night's end, Lilly said thanks for coming, and we shared a brief hug.
+At end of the night, Lilly said thanks for coming.

 I also got to meet Lily's boyfriend.